sashakolpakov/pyknotid/README.md

 For more information, see the [SPOCK homepage](http://www.maths.dur.ac.uk/spock/index.html/).

-### Related Tools

-A graphical interface to some of these tools is available online at [Knot ID](http://inclem.net/knotidentifier).

 ## Citation

 If you use pyknotid in your research, please cite it.
 See [CITATION.cff](CITATION.cff) for citation information, or use: